fujimisakari/emacs-helm-code-skeleton/README.md

 ## Introduction

-`helm-code-skeleton.el' will be able to use code skeleton through helm interface
+`helm-code-skeleton.el` will be able to use code skeleton through helm interface

 ## Screenshot